Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Use the iPhone trade-up program

-- Good for current smartphone users that just need an extra $100 to foot the bill.
+- Good for current smartphone users who need extra cash to foot the bill.

-Already have an iPhone or other smart phone?
-Apple allows you to trade in your old device for up to $600, which you can use to partly fund your new iPhone 11, iPhone 11 Pro or iPhone 11 Pro Max.
+Already have an iPhone?
+Apple allows you to trade in your old device — including iPads, Macs and other smartphones — which you can use to partly fund your new iPhone 12, iPhone 12 Mini, iPhone 12 Pro or iPhone 12 Pro Max.

 The amount you receive depends on the model and condition your phone is in, with newer phones getting the most bank.
 But even if you have an older device, it might be worth trading in anyway — it’ll be more useful than sitting in a drawer full of low tech junk, and even if it’s not eligible for a trade in, Apple will recycle it for free.